Jackwaang/githubGPTUsage/README.md

 # githubGPTUsage
-A Project utilizing the openAI API to examine how programmers are utilizing chatGPT/the openAI API in their work.
+A Project utilizing the openAI API to examine how programmers are using chatGPT/the openAI API in their work.

-Task: Currently, it is to create a program which has high accuracy in classifying a post on how it utilizes chatGPT based on its text.
+Task: Currently, it is to create a program that has high accuracy in classifying a post on how it utilizes chatGPT based on its text.
-1. First, a large collection of github posts are collected.
+1. First, an extensive collection of GitHub posts are collected.
-2. A program is written to filter through those github posts containing certain keywords.
+2. A program is written to filter through those github posts containing specific keywords.
-3. I go through each post manually, and classify the post on how it utilizes chatGPT/ the openAI API with one of 6 labels:
+3. I go through each post manually, and classify the post on how it utilizes chatGPT/ the open API with one of 6 labels:
+    '1.
+Code Generation': 'Criteria: Use this label only if the text indicates they Utilized chatGPT, GitHub Copilot, or codex to generate code for their project.
+Do not use this label just because the phrase \'code generation\' is mentioned. ', '2.
+Code Review': 'Criteria: Only use this label if text indicates that they utilized chatGPT to review format/style, find bugs in their code, or optimize their code', '3.
+Code summarization': 'Criteria: Only use this label if the text indicates that the poster utilized chatGPT to interpret a code\'s function', '4.
+GPT Integration': 'Criteria: Use this label if text indicates they integrated gpt models, the openAI/chatgpt API, or github copilot into their own applications (discord bot, chat bot, etc.).
+A big clue for this is if API keys are mentioned.', '5.
+Test Case Generation': 'Criteria: Only use this label if the text indicates that they utilized chatGPT to generate test cases for their code', '6.
+Unrelated': 'Criteria: Always use this label unless it is clear that another label fits.
+Also, use this label for posts not in english.
+Otherwise, this is for posts using AI in other contexts unrelated to chatGPT, AI is not mentioned, or text does not provide enough information to fit the other labels. ',
-4. The openAPI is given a prompt for each post to classify it.
+5. The openAI API is given a prompt for each post to classify it.
-5. The accuracy of each post type is measured.
+6. The accuracy of each post type is measured.

 Issues:
 - Descriptions of the post may be insufficient.